 - The curds go one way (casein protein and the fat).
 At the same time, the whey & potentially a sufficient amount of any of that natural colorant added in step 4 can then be drained out and dehydrated to form what we call whey protein concentrate.

 The 3 Reasons for Color Variance in Your Grassfed Whey Protein

 1.)
 The 100% Natural Reason – Cow's Diet

-Just like the darkness of beer being related to malt content, the natural yellowness of milk, cheese, and whey, is related to Beta-Carotene content.
-The more the herd’s diet is composed of lush green grasses, the more beta-carotene will pass through into the milk giving it a yellow shades and a darker color.
+Just like the darkness of beer corresponding to malt content, the natural yellowness of milk, cheese, and whey, is related to Beta-Carotene content.
+The more the herd's diet is composed of lush green grasses, the more beta-carotene will pass through into the milk giving it a yellow shade and a darker color.

 To understand why milk can sometimes look more yellowish than other times, we would like to introduce to you the responsible party, beta-carotene.
-Beta-Carotene is essentially a colorant made up of carotenoids and can be abundant in milk derived from grassfed diary cows.
-Beta-Carotene is literally known for its vibrant orange color and is used all over the food industry as a natural colorant.
-The larger portion of the ruminant’s diet that is made up of greens, the higher concentrations of beta-carotene there will be in the milk.
+Beta-Carotene is essentially a colorant made up of carotenoids and can be abundant in milk derived from grassfed dairy cows.
+Beta-Carotene is known for its vibrant orange color and is used all over the food industry as a natural colorant.
+The more substantial portion of a ruminant's diet made up of greens, the higher concentrations of beta-carotene there will be within the milk.